Skip to main content

 6. You use the SDKs out-of-band authentication operation to start the actual authentication process.
 The process will involve asking the user to provide biometric, PIN or device passcode authentication information.
 The SDK requires the outOfBandPayload for this which the app needs to pass either after the link has been clicked or the QR code scanned.

-7. After the user completed the out-of-band authentication in the mobile application, call the api/v1/introspect endpoint using the statusToken received in step 2.
+7. After the user completed the out-of-band authentication in the mobile application, call the Auth Cloud introspect endpoint using the statusToken received in step 2.
 The introspect endpoint will reply with active indicating the successful authentication.
+Additionally, the backend should add measures to avoid replay attacks, like only accepting tokens issues in the last 30 seconds, keeping a list of tokens already checked or similar measures.

 Status vs introspect endpoint